sculptures, ceramics, wood carving, jewellery, metalwork, glass, books..

 Installations, live performance, exhibitions, interventions..

-Denise Swanson is a professionally qualified fine art photographer and printmaker, specialising in providing high quality images of artworks and installations, objects and artefacts, for artists, galleries and museums, with a Fellowship in Cultural Heritage Photography from the BIPP.
+Denise Swanson is a professionally qualified fine art photographer and printmaker, specialising in providing high quality images of artworks and installations, objects and artefacts, for artists, galleries and museums.
+She was the first to be awarded a Fellowship in Cultural Heritage Photography from the BIPP and one of very few recipients of two fellowships, the other being in Fine Art Photography.
+Denise also holds an MA in Fine Art from UCLan in Site & Archive Intervention.